Have you tried CBD and caffeine?

 - A 2004 study in the Journal of Clinical Psychopharmacology indicated that lower doses of CBD (15 milligrams) may have alerting or stimulating properties in healthy subjects.
 In fact, there was evidence that CBD may counteract the residual intoxicating and sedating properties of THC.
 These subjects reported feeling “clear-minded” and “quick-witted” on the CBD while feeling “fuzzy” on the THC.

 - At higher doses, however, CBD makes subjects feel very different.
-A 1981 study indicated that doses of 160 milligrams helped sedate patients with insomnia and increase their sleep duration.
+A 1981 study indicated that doses of 160 milligrams helped sedate patients increase their sleep duration.
 Another study from 1993 indicated that subjects who took 300 milligrams or 600 milligrams reported significant sedation when compared to the placebo.

 For a more extensive understanding of how CBD makes you feel check out this article "What Does CBD Oil Feel Like?"